|By Dale A. Robbins

 I seemed to think the issue of race was pretty simple, that what God placed inside a person was more important than the shade of their skin.
 So since both my mom and God seemed to love all people equally, regardless of their outward appearance...
 I figured it must be okay for me to feel the same way.
 And so I did... and I’m grateful today that I never grew up with the same hateful biases or prejudices that many other kids learned from their parents.

 Her Love Was Compassionate - My mother’s love for the innocent and defenseless, also made a huge impact on me.
 She was gentle and kind both to people and animals, and even to the livestock on our small farm... a difficult thing when most are raised to be sold at market or slaughtered for meat.
 When I was small, she occasionally slaughtered some of our chickens for family meals, but eventually couldn’t bring herself to keep doing it.
-As she once explained to me, when she saw severe injuries or wounds to people or animals, she would experience what she called “sympathy pains,” something I also experienced, like I could feel the pain of someone I could see who was suffering.
+As she once explained to me, when she saw severe injuries or wounds to people or animals, she would experience what she called “sympathy pains,” something I sometimes experienced too, like I could feel the pain of someone else who was suffering.

 Many of our farm pets, several dogs and many cats, could sense her compassionate heart and often followed her around, hoping for a gentle stroke on their head, or for the sound of her kind words.
-And while her views never changed regarding eating meat or the purpose of farm livestock, her example taught me that all creatures were to be treated with respect and kindness, and not abused in any way.
+And even though beef and poultry always remained a part of our meals... including an occasional squirrel or rabbit brought home from hunting in the woods, her example taught me that all creatures were to be treated with respect and kindness, and not needlessly abused in any way.

 I especially remember an instance when I was about three or four, playing roughly with some of our cats.
 I didn’t intend any harm, but thought their long tails were merely something handy to grab and swing around in a playful manner.
 They, of course, didn’t feel the same way, and fled from me, hissing and spitting in terror.